Polyglot Prompt: Multilingual Multitask PrompTraining: Conclusions

-(1) \textit{\textbf{Could different tasks from different languages benefit from each other by a monolithic framework?}} Yes.
-What's more, introducing more high-resource datasets can further improve the performance of tasks involved in multi-task prompt training.
+(1) \textit{\textbf{Can different tasks from different languages benefit from each other by a monolithic framework?}} Yes.
+What's more, introducing more high-resource datasets can further improve the tasks' performance involved in multitask prompt training.

-(2) \textit{\textbf{Why does \textit{PolyPrompt} work?
-What characteristics of the dataset and languages affect the performance improvement?}} The performance improvement of \textit{PolyPrompt} mainly comes from the languages of \textit{non-Indo-European} language families (e.g. \textit{Sino-Tibet}.
-Due to the dataset's bias, the samples that lead to improvement for \textit{PolyPrompt} are inconsistent for each task.
-For example, for PAWS-X, the performance gain mainly comes from the samples with shorter lengths and similar sentence pair content in \textit{zh}, \textit{ko}, and \textit{ja}.